Chief of Police: David M. Livingstone

 How often are CERT Academies held?

 CERT Academies are held several times each year (CERT Calendar).
-If you are unable to attend all the classes during one particular session, you may be able to make-up the missed class(es) at a different location in the county or at one of the next Simi Valley sessions (NOTE: before contacting one of the other cities to make-up a class, determine which modules you will be missing first).
-You can also check the Ventura County Fire Department CERT Program website or call (805) 583-6116 for additional class listings.
+If you are unable to attend all the classes during one particular session, you may be able to make-up the missed class(es) at a different city in Ventura County or attend a make-up class at a future Simi Valley CERT Academy date (NOTE: before contacting one of the other cities to make-up a class, determine which modules you will be missing first).
+You can also check the Ventura County Fire Department Calendar website or call (805) 583-6116 for additional class listings.

 CERT training offered in neighboring cities:

 An online FEMA Independent Study course is also available.
 The "Introduction to Community Emergency Response Teams" course (IS-317) is for those wanting to refresh their CERT knowledge or to receive an overview of the training online.
-Go to: FEMA CERT Online to take the online course.
+Go to: FEMA CERT Course to view this course online.

 What Happens After I Complete the CERT Academy?